TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.1.4 =
+* Fixed: Edit links where broken in 4.0.
+Image and Link ids were broken in 4.0.

 = 4.1.3 =
 * Fixed: Links not displayed when links ordered by ID
 * Improved upgrade process from versions before 4.0 to avoid losing configuration options.